Documentation Index

 Self-documenting help:

 Every resource and action has built-in help.
-Use --help to see available actions and their parameters:
+Use --help to see available actions and their parameters (after the server is reachable):

 # List all actions for a resource